EasyEngine/easyengine/CONTRIBUTING.md

-# Contribute to EasyEngine (ee)
+# Community Guidelines

-This guide details how to use issues and pull requests to improve EasyEngine (ee).
+This guide details how to get involve in EasyEngine commmunity.
+Please read this carefully.

-## How to report issue:
+## How to get help?

-Github issue-tracker is used **only** for report bugs and feature request.

-Please attach the output of following command when open a new issue/bug
+Please attach the output of following command when open a new support request.

 ```bash
 lsb_release -a
 ee -v